xem/3DShomebrew/README.md

 **Hardware**

 Here's what you need to buy to get started:

-- A Nintendo 3DS / 2DS console with a firmware version between 4.0.0-7 and 9.2.0-20, or a New 3DS with a firmware between 9.0.0-20 and 9.2.0-20. (you can find your firmware version in the "Settings" app, on the upper screen.)
+- A Nintendo 3DS / 2DS console with a firmware version between 4.0.0-7 and 9.2.0-20 + a SD card.
+or
+- A New 3DS with a firmware between 9.0.0-20 and 9.2.0-20 + a micro SD card.
-- An SD card + an SD card reader.
+- An SD / microSD card reader.
-- A copy of the 3DS game **Cubic Ninja** (new or used)
+- A copy of the 3DS game "Cubic Ninja" (new or used).

+Note: Gateway 3DS can also play homebrews, but only in .3ds and .cia formats.
+This tutorial will focus on .3dsx homebrews, playable with Ninjhack + hbmenu.

 **Software**

 Here's what you need to download and install:

-- The latest version of [DevKitPro](http://devkitpro.org).
+- The latest version of [DevkitPro](http://devkitpro.org).
 During setup, you can choose to install devkitARM only.
-- [ctrulib](https://github.com/smealum/ctrulib/archive/master.zip).
-Unzip this inside DevKitPro's install folder.
 - [Ninjhack's homebrew starter kit](http://smealum.net/ninjhax/dl/starter.zip).
 Unzip this at the root of your SD card and place the SD card in your console.
 - A C++ compatible IDE like [Netbeans](https://netbeans.org/downloads), or a code editor, like [notepad++](http://notepad-plus-plus.org).
 - A FTP client like [FileZilla](https://filezilla-project.org) or [WinSCP](http://winscp.net) to upload homebrews directly on your 3DS using wi-fi connection. (optional)
 - Latest version of [Python 3.x.x](https://www.python.org), to use advanced features in your homebrews. (optional)
+- Note that [ctrulib](https://github.com/smealum/ctrulib) is automatically installed by DevkitPro, in the libctru folder.
+You can get the latest version [here](https://github.com/smealum/ctrulib/archive/master.zip). (optional)

 **Homebrew launcher setup**

 Follow these steps to install the homebrew launcher on your 3DS (this needs to be done only once):

-- Go on Ninjhax's website and [generate the QR code corresponding to your console's firmware](http://smealum.net/ninjhax/#qrcode).
+- Go on Ninjhax's website and [generate the QR code corresponding to your console's firmware](http://smealum.net/ninjhax/#qrcode). (you can find your firmware version in the "Settings" app, on the upper screen.)
 - Enable your 3DS' wi-fi connexion.
 - Start the game Cubic Ninja, choose "Create", then "QR code", and finally "Scan QR code".
 - Scan the QR Code, then follow on-screen instructions to start HB launcher.